micropython/micropython/docs/library/index.rst

 ----------------------

-The following standard Python libraries have been "micro-ified" to fit in with the philosophy of Micro Python.
+The following standard Python libraries have been "micro-ified" to fit in with the philosophy of MicroPython.
 They provide the core functionality of that module and are intended to be a drop-in replacement for the standard Python library.